 Hara Jugol, the Fortified Historic Town (2006)

 This historic and fortified town is located amidst a plateau with deep gorges.
-The fortified town is also surrounded by savannah and deserts.
-The walls that surround this sacred city were built from the 13th century and completed by the 16th century.
-It is also believed to be the holiest city for Islam due to the rich collection of important Islam monuments notably including 82 mosques and 102 shrines.
+The fortified town is also surrounded by savannah and desert.
+The walls that surround this sacred city were built in the 13th century and completed by the 16th century.
+It is also believed to be the holiest city for Islam due to the rich collection of important Islam monuments, notably including 82 mosques and 102 shrines.
 But above all, this town is culturally significant in Ethiopia as it showcases the fusion of Islamic and African traditions in a single town – both in terms of urban development, layout, and overall character of this town.

 Konso Cultural Landscape (2011)